Looking for car stereos?Start shopping

 Tools needed: Panel tool, Phillips screwdriver

 A pair of rear pillar tweeters came with the premium stereo package.
 They’re hard to reach and even harder to replace.
 A fair amount of trim must be removed to access the tweeter location, where you’ll find 2-1/2" tweeters clipped into the factory bracket.
 Assuming you can even find aftermarket units that fit, you’ll have to fabricate all-new brackets to hold them.
-Frankly, the benefits don’t warrant the effort.
-We'd suggest leaving the tweeters where they are.
+Frankly, the benefits don’t warrant the effort, so we'd suggest leaving the tweeters right where they are.

 Powered subs like the Sound Ordnance B-8PT are great options for minivans.